bixb922/crank-organ/doc-hardware/battery.md

 This is a very simple, cheap and lightweight solution.

 Use two battery holders of 6 AA batteries each for a total of 12 batteries.
 Use Ni-MH AA batteries, they provide 1.2 volts nominal, for a total of 14.4 Volts.
+No BMS is needed for AA batteries.

 Be sure to put a fuse next to the battery pack.
 Put some kind of switch to turn on and off.